Growing houseplants is a great way to start gardening while enhancing the beauty of your home.

 Plants with darker leaves can usually tolerate less light.

-Houseplants are usually tropical plants, so it’s important for your indoor environment to mimic these conditions as much as possible.
+Houseplants are usually tropical plants, so it’s important for your indoor environment to mimic these conditions as much as possible when growing tropical plants in cooler climates or indoors.
 Your houseplants will do best when:

 - Temperatures are between 65° – 75° F during the day.

 - Night temperatures are no more than 10° cooler.
 Most tropical plants begin to suffer below 55°.

 - There are no sudden large temperature changes.
 Keep plants away from drafts, heat registers, fireplaces, and cold winter window glass.